kalustian/6502-SBC/README.md

-Enhanced Woz Monitor for Rockwell R65C02
+Enhanced Woz Monitor for 65C02
 ---------------------------------------------

 This repository contains an extended version Steve Wozniak's ROM monitor for the 6502, ported to the Rockwell R65C02